 What is a charter school?

-Charter schools are schools of choice, schools that families have the opportunity to choose as the best option for their own children.
+Charter schools are public schools of choice—schools that families have the opportunity to select as the best option for their own children.

 The first charter schools came into being in the early 1990s; since that time, the vast majority of states have passed laws allowing for the creation of charter schools.
 In the last three decades, charter schools have grown into a viable alternative to traditional public schools, offering families an opportunity to choose curriculum, educational models, and academic environments that would otherwise be unavailable.
 Hillsdale College-affiliated charter schools provide an excellent classical education, a rare thing in public education today.

 Charter schools are tuition-free, just like traditional public schools.
 Enrollment in charter schools is open to all students who apply.
 When enrollment demand exceeds school capacity, charter schools typically select students through a random lottery process.